 L – I’ve been surfing since I was about 8 or 9.
 Love it ha ha.

-WL – Wow that’s young, why did you get into surfing and not fishing like everyone else in the little town?
+WL – Wow that’s young, why did you get into surfing and not fishing like everyone else?

 L – There was no people surfing here, just Upul surfing here, every day.
 Upul and Shaggy are the best surfers here, I wanted to be like Upul so just started surfing Weligama beach every day like him.

 WL – Yeah Upul and Shaggy are legends and they rip.
-You do too though, how often do you surf?
+You do too, how often do you surf?

 L – 3 times a day or something.